YohannesDK/StressCheck/README.md

 Frontend available at:
 ➡️ `http://localhost:5173`

-(You'll need to adjust the API base URL if developing locally)
+Make sure to set VITE_BACKEND_URL correctly if needed.

 ---